-Refugees and persons with subsidiary protection have access to the labour market under the same conditions as Hungarian citizens.631 This means that no labour market test is applicable regarding their employment.
+Refugees and persons with subsidiary protection have access to the labour market under the same conditions as Hungarian citizens.
+This means that no labour market test is applicable regarding their employment.
 There is only one provision established in the Asylum Act, which makes a difference as to beneficiaries of international protection.
-Accordingly, beneficiaries may not take up a job or hold an office or position, which is required by law to be fulfilled by a Hungarian citizen.632 Typically, the positions of public servant and civil servant demand Hungarian citizenship.
+Accordingly, beneficiaries may not take up a job or hold an office or position, which is required by law to be fulfilled by a Hungarian citizen.
+Typically, the positions of public servant and civil servant demand Hungarian citizenship.

-There is no statistical data available on the employment of beneficiaries,633 thus the effectiveness of their access to employment in practice cannot be measured.
+There is no statistical data available on the employment of beneficiaries, thus the effectiveness of their access to employment in practice cannot be measured.
 In practice, the main obstacle beneficiaries of international protection have upon job search is Hungarian language.
-There is no state support targeting specifically people with international protection to obtain employment.
-Beneficiaries of international protection are entitled to use the services of the National Labour Office under the same condition as Hungarian citizens, even though it is hard to find an English-speaking case officer.
+This has been confirmed by Next Step Hungary Association, an NGO supporting integration of people with migratory/refugee background,